Pomme Rôtie aux Fruits Secs, Quenelle de Glace au Calisson

-My mother and I wanted to end our Christmas eve dinner with a dessert simple to prepare yet festive, and satisfying yet light – more or less.
-This is what we came up with!
+My mother and I wanted to end our Christmas eve dinner with a dessert simple to prepare yet festive, and satisfying yet (more or less) light.
+This is what we came up with.

 The store Picard Surgelés sells excellent ice-cream created by François Théron.
 They come in a variety of flavors, all of which quite unusual and incredibly tempting, like marron glacé (chestnut ice-cream with candied chestnut pieces), mendiant (vanilla ice-cream with dried fruits and nuts), or calisson (almond ice-cream with bits of calisson).

-– 6 small sweet apples, of a variety that will hold their shape when baked
+- 6 small apples, of a variety that will hold their shape when baked

 - 6 slivers of butter